 In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability models mentioned above were used to estimate information for the Post Oak Savannah Groundwater Conservation District management plan.
 Water budgets were extracted for the historical model periods for the Trinity Aquifer (1980 through 2012) and the Yegua-Jackson Aquifer (1980 through 1997) using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
-Water budgets were extracted for the historical model periods for the Carrizo-Wilcox, Queen City, and Sparta aquifers (1980 through 2010) and the Brazos River Alluvium Aquifer (1980 through 2012) using ZONEBUDGET USG Version 1.00 (Panday and others, 2015).
-The average annual water budget values for recharge, surface-water outflow, inflow to the district, outflow from the district, and the flow between aquifers within the district are summarized in this report.
+Water budgets were extracted for the historical model periods for the Carrizo-Wilcox, Queen City, and Sparta GAM Run 22-007: Post Oak Savannah Groundwater Conservation District Management Plan June 28, 2022 Page 5 of 29 aquifers (1980 through 2010) and the Brazos River Alluvium Aquifer (1980 through 2012) using